AckerlyXu/heima/articles/media-services/media-services-rest-encode-asset.md

 - Tasks can be defined inline through the Tasks navigation property on Job entities, or
 - through OData batch processing.

-It is recommended to always encode your mezzanine files into an adaptive bitrate MP4 set and then convert the set to the desired format using the [Dynamic Packaging](/documentation/articles/media-services-dynamic-packaging-overview/).
+It is recommended to always encode your mezzanine files into an adaptive bitrate MP4 set and then convert the set to the desired format using the [Dynamic Packaging](./media-services-dynamic-packaging-overview.md).

 If your output asset is storage encrypted, you must configure asset delivery policy.
-For more information see [Configuring asset delivery policy](/documentation/articles/media-services-rest-configure-asset-delivery-policy/).
+For more information see [Configuring asset delivery policy](./media-services-rest-configure-asset-delivery-policy.md).

+>[!NOTE]
->[AZURE.NOTE]Before you start referencing media processors, verify that you have the correct media processor ID.
-For more information, see [Get Media Processors](/documentation/articles/media-services-rest-get-media-processor/).
+>Before you start referencing media processors, verify that you have the correct media processor ID.
+For more information, see [Get Media Processors](./media-services-rest-get-media-processor.md).

 ##Create a job with a single encoding task

+>[!NOTE]
->[AZURE.NOTE] When working with the Media Services REST API, the following considerations apply:
+> When working with the Media Services REST API, the following considerations apply:
 >
 >When accessing entities in Media Services, you must set specific header fields and values in your HTTP requests.
-For more information, see [Setup for Media Services REST API Development](/documentation/articles/media-services-rest-how-to-use/).
+For more information, see [Setup for Media Services REST API Development](./media-services-rest-how-to-use.md).

 >After successfully connecting to https://media.chinacloudapi.cn, you will receive a 301 redirect specifying another Media Services URI.
-You must make subsequent calls to the new URI as described in [Connecting to Media Services using REST API](/documentation/articles/media-services-rest-connect-programmatically/).
+You must make subsequent calls to the new URI as described in [Connecting to Media Services using REST API](./media-services-rest-connect-programmatically.md).
 >
 >When using JSON and specifying to use the **__metadata** keyword in the request (for example, to references a linked object) you MUST set the **Accept** header to [JSON Verbose format](http://www.odata.org/documentation/odata-version-3-0/json-verbose-format/): Accept: application/json;odata=verbose.